rajdeeprath/red5-development-series/red5pro/articles/relays-and-transcoders.md

 ### One size does not fit all

-The second problem, which is not limited to a large scale business, is the need to support different bandwidth subscribers.
+The other major problem in building scaling streaming systems, which is not limited to the actual size of the streaming architecture, is the ability to cater users with different bandwidths across the globe.
 A high-quality high bitrate stream will easily choke subscribers lower bandwidths.
 Some will not be playable at all, whereas some will have the worst user experience ever.

 So the obvious question to summarize our problems would be - "if there are countries with different average internet speeds, and people in those countries use different devices having different internet speeds, then how can we ensure that every customer has a good streaming experience ?".